jsoffer/eilat/README.md

 **Ctrl+j** (**Enter** also works).
 The domain will be identified, the address completed, and the browser will navigate to **http://xkcd.com**.

 Press **Ctrl+Space**.
 This enables the status bar.
-Hover the comic.
-The alt text will appear on the status bar.
-Hovering over a link makes the href appear too.
+Hovering over a link makes the href appear in the bar.
 Press Ctrl+Space to disable the status bar again.

 Press **Ctrl+t**.
 A new tab will appear.
 Select this: http://sidigital.co/